 What is The Duke of York like?

 The Duke of York is a traditional British pub in a traditional part of London - a wonderful place to head to for a truly local experience.
-Like most of all the great traditional pubs, the focus here is not on the food or the service, it is on the atmosphere.
+Like most of all, the great traditional pubs, the focus here is not on the food or the service.
+It is in the atmosphere.
 That is not to say that the service or the food is bad.
 The food on offer is standard pub fayre (fish and chips, burgers and sandwiches) and it is produced to a high standard.
 The service is also friendly and speedy.
-However, what you will enjoy here is the cosy setting, the high quality ales and the banter between the customers.
+However, what you will enjoy here is the cosy setting, the high-quality ales and the banter between the customers.

 Who would visit this bar?